58 cm Rivendell A. Homer Hilsen (Toyo Japan)

 Each item on the list represents a choice.
 I've been looking at the A. Homer Hilsen frame for a long time.
 I saved for it by bike commuting and putting the savings into an account.
 It seemed a good way to do it.
-I almost went with a Rando specific Frame built by Dan Boxer.
-It was part of his brevet series.
+I almost went with a Rando specific Frame built by a custom builder.
 But, in the end, after I found myself googling Hilsen images in my spare time, I went with it.
 Will it feel right?
 We'll see.

 The biggest commitment was opting for 650b wheels.
 They are niche wheels - a size in between 26" wheels and 700C wheels.
 They have the fewest options for rims and tires, But for wide tires, 38 - 42mm , they are supposed to offer a best ride.
 We'll see.